Skip to content

 Test your knowledge

 Q1.
-What does Length define on a Salesforce field?
+What does the Length attribute define when an admin creates a Text or Number custom field?

 §